 You don’t have to double the work when it comes to packing school lunches and work lunches; just make a few creative tweaks to your portion and leave your kids’ a little plainer.
 See How to Make Lunches You and Your Kids Will Like.

 Kids still jockey for juice?
-Skip the high-sugar, store-bought options and pack these Healthy Juice Box Alternatives instead.
+Skip the high-sugar, store-bought options and pack (or pour) these Healthy Juice Box Alternatives instead.

 Even littler kids can have a hand in getting their lunches together.
 Chef Cat Cora speaks from experience.
 Get her tips on How to Get Kids to Help Pack Lunch.